-Google's Play Store has nearly three million apps.
+Google's Play Store over three million apps.

 With that many apps, surfing through the store can become overwhelming, and a few wrong choices in what to download can lead you to just staying away from it in general.
-But here at Pocket-lint we've been faithfully using the Google Play Store since it first launched (remember "Android Market"?) a decade ago.
+But here at Pocket-lint, we've been faithfully using the Google Play Store since it first launched (remember "Android Market"?) a decade ago.

 So, we've put our expertise to the test and assembled this complete guide, to help you find the absolute best of what Play Store has to offer.
 We have arranged everything by category, so it should be easy to find exactly what you want.